Wildlife-viewing Guidelines

 • some effects of wildlife tourism may have negative outcomes but still be better for the wildlife than alternative land uses (e.g. clearing for cattle farms or mining, sports hunting/fishing) if the tourism activities cease: each situation should be carefully considered

-Here, the Biodiversity Working Group of the IUCN’s TAPAS group is presenting lists of guidelines collated from around the world, some fairly general and others targeted to specific groups of wildlife.
+The Biodiversity Working Group of the IUCN’s TAPAS group is presenting lists of guidelines collated from around the world, some general and others targeted to specific groups of wildlife.
 We are also listing some relevant academic and other references.

 Wildlife Tourism Australia